-EKOenergy is an international ecolabel for electricity.
-Buying Energy Attribute Certificates (EACs) with this ecolabel guarantees that the renewable energy fulfils strict environmental criteria and the ecolabel raises funds for new renewable energy projects in developing countries.
+EKOenergy is a global non-profit ecolabel for renewable energy.
+It can be combined with all types of sourcing (Energy Attribute Certificates (EACs), PPAs, own-production, green-tariffs etc.) The ecolabel guarantees that the renewable energy fulfils additional criteria and raises funds for new renewable energy projects in developing countries.

 The ecolabel is a not-for-profit initiative of the EKOenergy Network, a group of more than 40 environmental organisations from more than 30 countries.